saasbook/courseware/quiz-review/Modules 8 and 9 Quiz Practice Problems.md

 **High C2 coverage is more difficult to achieve comparatively to C0 & C1 coverage.**

+### Addendum

-<span style="text-decoration:underline;">Addendum:</span> We highly recommend doing CHIPS 8.5 PART 1 BEFORE taking the Module 8 quiz.
+We highly recommend doing CHIPS 8.5 PART 1 BEFORE taking the Module 8 quiz.

 # **Module 9 Problems:**

-<span style="text-decoration:underline;">Goals of Refactoring:</span>
+## Goals of Refactoring

 Which of the following are primary goals of refactoring?